Rocky Reefs of Patagonia, Argentina

-Temperate rocky reefs in Patagonia Argentina are productive areas that support highly diverse communities of invertebrates, algae and fishes.
-Rocky outcrops form complex structures which offer a great variety of microhabitats, this in turn, leads to a great variety of species co-existing.
-As such, these rocky reefs provide important marine ecosystem services for the recreational fishing and scuba diving activity in the region, and have educational and scientific research value as well.
+Temperate rocky reefs in Patagonia, Argentina, are highly productive ecosystems that support diverse communities of invertebrates, algae, and fish.
+The complex structures formed by rocky outcrops create a variety of microhabitats, facilitating the coexistence of numerous species.
+These reefs provide essential marine ecosystem services, supporting recreational fishing and scuba diving activities in the region, and hold significant educational and scientific research value.

 Sub-aquatic tourism areas (STA)